 President Larry Weiss resigned in order to take a much-deserved sabbatical in 1999, and Michael Jennings, the Executive Vice-President (a position since abolished by the Representative Assembly) was appointed by the Executive Board to fill the last year of Weiss’s term.
 During that year, a “fast-track” contract was negotiated, one in which only specified issues/articles such as cost-of-living increases, increases in salary minimums, and the faculty evaluation process for promotion and tenure were to be addressed in order to have the contract in hand before the legislative session of 2001.
 This was done so both the University and United Academics could advocate for funding of the monetary provisions during a legislative session where increases in funding seemed likely to be unavailable.
 Across-the-board salary increases in this contract were set at 2.6% per year for each of the 3 years of the CBA.
 Other important provisions of that contract, which was effective from January 1, 2001, until December 31, 2003, included, but were not limited to an increase in the salary minimums for newly hired faculty and maximums for continuing faculty, along with provision for faculty salary increases for promotion, retention offers, and equity salary adjustments, and for merit bonuses (the latter at the discretion of the University).
 Substantial changes were made in an effort to improve Article 9 of the CBA, which deals with the procedures involved in the promotion and tenure review process.

-United Academics is now operating on its fourth Collective Bargaining Agreement, effective from January 1, 2008, until December 31, 2011, negotiated with the university between September 2007 and March 2008.
-This contract represented a qualitative step forward for United Academics in several respects:
+United Academics is now operating on its fifth Collective Bargaining Agreement, effective from January 1, 2017, until December 31, 2019.

 While several important matters remain to be addressed in the years ahead, the biggest issue facing United Academics at this point is the need to increase members’ engagement in the union itself.
 The 25 seats on the Representative Assembly need to be filled by unit members interested in moving United Academics ahead to address these problems/issues.
 There are opportunities for interested and involved members to play a leadership role in the union, to receive training in areas of importance to all members, and to decide the direction of United Academics in the years to come.
 Get involved!